RitLuck/blog/content/posts/tech/11-25-2022/index.md

 ![image14](./images/14.png)

-At 4pm was finally the Closing Ceremony, [Ish Sookun](https://twitter.com/IshSookun) and [Jochen Kirstätter](https://twitter.com/JKirstaetter) was the hosts.
+At 4pm was finally the Closing Ceremony, [Ish Sookun](https://twitter.com/IshSookun) and [Jochen Kirstätter](https://twitter.com/JKirstaetter) were the hosts.
 Started by thanking all the sponsers without whom it would not have been possible.
 ![image25](./images/25.png)

 Someone from Providus came on Stage and start thowing balls to the crowd.
 Didier Adrien from Swan gave a small speech.
 Gifts were then given to some winners.